akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 ![Host displayed](../img/Automation_import_host_displayed.png)

 ::: info
-For now, full automation & scheduling of your import/export profile is not possible.
+For now, the scheduling of your import/export profile is not possible.
 This will come later this year, stay tuned!
 :::